lukas-pointner-gabriel/portfolio/README.md

 _Picture of developed Hyperloop pod (Source: WARR Hyperloop)_

-**Led design of the propulsion unit of an Hyperloop pod**
+**Led design of the propulsion system of an Hyperloop pod**
-  -	Developed and designed a propulsion unit for realizing 400 km/h pod speed
+  -	Developed and designed a propulsion system for realizing 500 km/h pod speed
-  -	Conducted FEA and MBS to optimize design of propulsion unit
+  -	Conducted FEA and MBS to optimize design of propulsion system
   -	Operated Hyperloop pod on test track in Los Angeles, CA at 324 km/h speed

-**Led testing of the propulsion unit of an Hyperloop pod**
+**Led testing of the propulsion system of an Hyperloop pod**
   -	Developed test rig for investigations under near-real conditions like gaps on test track
   -	Manufactured test rig components by milling, turning, and water-jet cutting
   -	Developed test programs and conducted test runs